riscv-boom/riscv-boom/docs/sections/verification.rst

 build the CI docker images resides in ``.circleci/images``.
 Finally, all scripts that are used during the CI run are located at ``.circleci/``.
-Note that even though BOOM template is cloned during the CI process, the BOOM repository specifies which version of Rocket-Chip to use (which in turn determines the proper version of riscv-tools).
+Note that even though BOOM template is cloned during the CI process, the BOOM repository specifies which version of Rocket Chip to use (which in turn determines the proper version of riscv-tools).

-Current Configurations Tested:

-* SmallBoomConfig
-* MediumBoomConfig
-* SmallRV32UnifiedBoomConfig

-Current Tests Used:

-* riscv-tools assembly tests
-* riscv-tools benchmarks
-* csmith random C tests
-* scala style checks